 Scrooge warning Louie he'll crack his skull if he tries diving into money like Scrooge does is often cited as if it's the first time Scrooge's money swimming hobby has ever been deconstructed.
 "Only Scrooge can swim in money, anyone else who tries will suffer the predictable consequences" has actually been the rule for over 60 years — Carl Barks was writing such moments as far back as his 1952 story "Only a Poor Old Man" (from the very first issue of the Uncle Scrooge comic), which has Scrooge tricking the Beagle Boys into diving into his money and getting knocked unconscious (when the boys ask Scrooge how he can do it, all he'll say is, "It's a trick.").

-Many people were flabbergasted that The Phantom Blot one of Mickey Mouse's antagonists appearing in the Ducktales Universe.
-However this isn't the first time the Blot appeared, in the original 1987 Ducktales episode 'All Ducks on Deck' he appears as a one shot villain.
-He also appeared as one of the main antagonist in the obscure comic Wizards of Mickey which contains elements of both Mickey Mouse comics and Donald Duck comics such as Magica
+Many people were flabbergasted that The Phantom Blot, one of Mickey Mouse's antagonists, will be appearing in the Ducktales Universe despite Mickey himself being off-limits.
+However this isn't the first time the Blot appeared in Ducktales canon, in the original 1987 Ducktales episode 'All Ducks on Deck' he appears as a one shot villain.
+He also appeared as one of the main antagonist in the obscure comic Wizards of Mickey which contains elements of both Mickey Mouse comics and Donald Duck comics such as Magica.

 Periphery Demographic: Donald Duck, Uncle Scrooge and the rest of the Ducks have large, built-in fan bases that consist of people outside of Disney XD's preteen audience that are already interested in this show's take on the characters.
 The fact that this is the first time the classic Disney characters have ever been used for serialized storytelling adds to this.